Spence Brennan makes $55,000 as an assistant manager of a Chinese restaurant chain. He is betting he can do better as a welder.

 Computer numeric-control operators make an average of $34,035 in the U.S., compared with $31,320 for the average assembly worker, according to CareerBuilder.

 Fluor Corp.
-(FLR), the largest publicly traded U.S. construction and engineering company, plans to train more than 2,000 welders, electricians and pipefitters over the next couple of years, Vice President Frank Erichson said.
+(FLR:US), the largest publicly traded U.S. construction and engineering company, plans to train more than 2,000 welders, electricians and pipefitters over the next couple of years, Vice President Frank Erichson said.
 They will help build petrochemical plants in the southeastern U.S. that have been spurred by a natural gas boom, he said.

 The Irving, Texas-based company is visiting high schools and recruiting military veterans to hire about 8,000 skilled workers, he said.